0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 ## Commentary

-Performance this year was good, better than [last year]({% post_url 2020-01-02-2019_Portfolio-Review %}).
+Performance this year was better than [last year]({% post_url 2020-01-02-2019_Portfolio-Review %}).
 I achieved an overall return of  **+40%**, ahead of both the `RPI+3%` (+4%), and the `FTSEAS-TR` (-9%) benchmarks.

 I managed to avoid losing money in the February dip, selling holdings before it.
-It was apparent there was trouble ahead in January when twitter was full of China lockdown talk, the slow market reaction was hard to explain.
-Having nailed the dip, I then completely missed the bounce, Doh!
+It was apparent there was trouble ahead in January when twitter was full of China lockdown talk, the slow market reaction was hard to explain (Efficient Market?).
+Having nailed the dip, I then **completely missed the bounce**, Doh!